ej-mentol/GSRP/README.md

 This tab helps generate a report for GS by filling a template with the selected values.
 For convenience, use "Copy to Report" from the player card context menu.

-*   **Note:** The "Copy as Report" function currently does not work.
-*   **Specialized Use:** This feature is designed to produce a one‑click formatted report (server, who, nick, ids, reason) that any player can use to quickly alert server administrators.
+*   **Specialized Use:** This feature is designed to produce a one-click formatted report (server, who, nick, ids, reason) that any player can use to quickly alert server administrators.

 ### Console Tab